nordic-alliance/email-address/README.md

 ## Package content

-### EmailAddress value object
+### Email address value

+`EmailAddressInterface` - is the base interface for email address value objects.

-Immutable email address value object that will be used most of the time.
+`EmailAddress` - immutable email address value object that will be used most of the time.

 ```php
 use Nordic\EmailAddress\EmailAddress;